blocksds/awesome-blocksds/README.md

   2D applications with 2D and 3D hardware support.
 - [Nitro Engine](https://github.com/AntonioND/nitro-engine): Library to develop
   3D applications.
+- [PAlib](https://github.com/AntonioND/palib): Legacy library used to develop NDS games and applications in the early life of the console.
 - [µLibrary](https://github.com/AntonioND/ulibrary): Library to develop 2D
   applications using the 3D hardware of the DS.
+It can be used alongside PAlib.
 - [wifikb](https://github.com/headshot2017/wifikb): Library that allows you to use your PC's keyboard to type text on your DS homebrew.
 - [Woopsi](https://github.com/AntonioND/Woopsi):  Nintendo DS GUI framework for